gliu2k/SAP-Datasphere/DataBuilder/Model.md

 **This is a good article regarding Analytic Model.**
 - [Introducing the Analytic Model in SAP Datasphere](https://community.sap.com/t5/technology-blogs-by-sap/introducing-the-analytic-model-in-sap-datasphere/ba-p/13568591)

-# 6. Data Access Controls
+# 5. Data Access Controls

+DAC(Data Access Control) is used to control the access on the data(row) level.
+E.g. You want to allow specfic users to see the data of certain companycode.

 ![alt text](/DataBuilder/images/DAC.png?raw=true)

 There are three types of DAC.